-Peak is based in Amsterdam, Berlin and Stockholm.
+Peak is based in Amsterdam, Berlin, and Stockholm.
 We are active across Europe —partnering with ambitious early-stage startups who are usually into Marketplaces, SaaS, or platforms.
-We’re here to find the ways to bring their unique visions to life with more strength and speed.
+We’re here to find ways to bring their unique visions to life with more strength and speed.

 We’re here to fiercely back the exceptional companies we believe will change millions of lives for the better.

 When we do back, we back fiercely.
-We don’t just hand over capital, we become your journey/life partner.
-Think of us like a late-founder — championing the vision, sparring ideas, celebrating the wins, working through the losses.
+We don’t just hand over capital, we become your journey and life partner.
+Think of us like a late founder — championing the vision, sparring ideas, celebrating the wins, and working through the losses.

 We back them to make positive change for people: from finding workplace zen to making finances more personal; from studying efficiently to creating effortlessly.